Trina0224/WalkingWithGod/README.md

 32. disable keyboard on iPad or iPhone. ( `readOnly="true"` is not working with react-select...)
 33. auto detect language and display the user's language.
 36. Only display number keys on iPad or iPhone. (it works sometimes... why?)
 37. Display style is strange on the Android phone.
+40. add some transparent effect on search icon.

 # Nice to have:
 38. need Hebrew book names